 Experts, like those at the National Highway Transportation Safety Administration, believe that these numbers are conservative at best.
 The national statistics are based only on reported accidents in which the police indicated driver distraction as the cause of the accident.
 But not all states list driver distraction as a cause of an accident.
 Further, the statistics leave out all of the minor fender-benders and other accidents that went unreported to the police as well as those close-calls that could have resulted in a catastrophic collision.
 Thus, the actual number of crashes and fatalities caused by driver distraction may be much higher than reflected in the numbers.

 Driver distraction is a serious problem, regardless of the age or experience of the driver.
-If you or a loved one has been involved in an accident caused by a distracted driver, contact an experienced attorney today.
-You should not have to suffer because another driver thought making a phone call or reading a text message was more important than paying attention to the road.
+If you or a loved one has been involved in an accident caused by a distracted driver, contact an experienced distract driver attorney today.
+You should not have to suffer because another driver thought to make a phone call or reading a text message was more important than paying attention to the road.

 - Car Accident Evidence Preservation after Your Dallas Wreck - October 2, 2014